buxiangqimingle233/spatial_sim/README.md

 build/bin/spatialsim tasks/4-core-1-gemm/spatial_spec
 ```

-You should only pass the path of top configuration file to the program, detailed settings are done within that file.
+Configurations of this simulator are specified in this file.

 ## Notes

 * Use `git submodule update --init --recursive --remote` to track submodules with the latest version.
 * WARNING: The above command will NOT pull & merge submodules to their master branches, but create NULL branches instead.
 You should enter the submodule and create a temporal branch using ``git checkout -b temp`` to hold the commit you just pulled.
-You can work on that branch, and push `temp` to the `master` branch in remote.
+You can work on this branch, and merge it to the `master` branch.